IoTReady/iotready.github.io/blog/iot-anomaly-detection-open-distro-elasticsearch.md

 subtitle: Real-time anomaly detection with minimal setup.
 excerpt: >-
   Real time anomaly detection is now part of ODFE and allows applications such as predictive maintenance.
-date: '2021-01-20'
+date: '2021-02-17'
-thumb_image: images/es_dashboard.png
+thumb_image: images/anomaly_detection_results.png
-image: images/es_dashboard.png
+image: images/anomaly_detection_results.png
 layout: post
-published: false
 ---

 > This post is the third in series on using the AWS ecosystem for IoT applications.
 Previously, we integrated AWS IoT with [Timestream /Quicksight](/blog/metal-to-alerts-with-aws-iot-timestream-quicksight) and [ElasticSearch/Kibana](/blog/metal-to-alerts-with-aws-iot-elasticsearch-kibana).